 Basically, you pay a small annual fee instead of a high monthly premium and you can get up to 60% off each dental visit.
 And the nice thing is that you don’t have to complete any paperwork because everything is done online.
 You don’t have to file a claim, or wait for a reimbursement.
 Plus, there are no deductibles that you need to meet and no annual spending limits you have to reach before getting discounts.

+And even if you already have dental insurance or Medicare, you can get a discount dental plan.
 In fact, it doesn’t matter if you have insurance at all.
 These discount plans are always available to you.